-To establish a policy allowing preference to Small Businesses, Veteran-Owned Small Businesses (which includes service disabled veteran-owned small businesses), and Local Businesses in the award of Contracts by the San Diego County Regional Airport Authority (the "Authority").
+PURPOSE: To establish a policy allowing preference to Small Businesses, Veteran-Owned

+Small Businesses, and Local Businesses in the award of Contracts by the San

+Diego County Regional Airport Authority (the "Authority").

 In the procurement of Contracts, the Authority's President/Chief Executive Officer or his or her designee (the "President/CEO") shall be responsible for following all procedures required by (1) the Authority, (2) the San Diego County Regional Airport Authority Act, as amended from time to time, and (3) other applicable federal, state, and local laws.